dmitriy-kiriyenko/morgan/README.md

 ### mysql-server

 Installs and sets up MySQL server and client.
-See MySQL cookbook description for advanced setup & tuning.
+See [MySQL cookbook description](https://github.com/opscode-cookbooks/mysql) for advanced setup & tuning.

 Hint: cookbook generates random password for `root` mysql user.
 You can later retrieve it as a node attribute `node[:mysql][:server_root_password]`

+### nginx

+Installs nginx from Ubuntu repository.
+You can tune it to be built from sources.
+Also applying this role will open port 80.

+### elasticsearch

+Installs elasticsearch & creates a service wrapper for it

 © 2012 [Igor Afonov](https://iafonov.github.com) MIT License